Clay-111/ATM-in-C-and-Java/README.md

-# ATM System in C
+# ATM System in C and Java

 This project is a simple ATM system implemented in C. It allows users to create an account, deposit money, withdraw money, and check their account balance through a menu-driven interface.